MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 New-ReportSubmissionRule -Name DefaultReportSubmissionRule -ReportSubmissionPolicy DefaultReportSubmissionPolicy -SentTo $usersub
 ```

-This example creates the report submission policy with the following values: the Microsoft integrated reporting experience is on, Microsoft reporting tools in Outlook are used, and reported messages are sent only to the specified reporting mailbox in Exchange Online.
+This example creates the report submission policy with the following values: reporting in Outlook is on, Microsoft reporting tools in Outlook are used, and reported messages are sent only to the specified reporting mailbox in Exchange Online.

 ### Example 4
 ```powershell